Capocaccia/speechSynthesis/README.md

 # speechSynthesis
-Working the the browser speech synthesizer
+Working with the the browser speech synthesizer.